 If you find it hard to minimize stomach sleeping, use a flat pillow or none at all.
 Tuck a pillow under your pelvis to help relieve pressure.

 Always try to avoid sleeping on your stomach.
 But if you can’t sleep any other way, try to incorporate these tips:

 - Alternate the way you turn your head often to avoid neck stiffness.

 - Don’t hitch your leg up to one side with a bent knee.
 That will only wreak more havoc on your back.

 - Be careful not to tuck your arms underneath your head and pillow.
 It could cause arm numbness, tingling, or pain, or anger your shoulder joints.

 - Place arms in a goalpost position instead.

 All of this talk of sleep has probably made you feel ready for a nap.
 If you’re about to hop off to bed, remember to be mindful of your form and make adjustments when necessary.
 You’ll find a position and pillow placement that works for your unique needs before you know it.

-If you’re struggling to get all your Zzz’s, try these sleep tips.
+If you’re struggling to get all your Zzz’s, try these sleep tips, or browse our sleep shop and discover all the best products for achieving deeper sleep.
 Chronic insomnia has both long- and short-term consequences on your health, so if you’re staring at the ceiling at night or struggling to get comfortable, reach out to your doctor.
 They may be able to recommend a sleep study or other helpful interventions.

 May the sheep arcing over your head be few and your rest comfy and cozy.